 Second on my list is cohesiveness of performance.
 I don’t want to hear isolated images -- which doesn’t mean I’m against imaging.
 Rather, I want to hear musicians working together, and the system through which I’m listening to them shouldn’t split them up in order to provide me with pinpoint-imaged sources of the sounds they’re making.
 In “This Flight Tonight,” Mitchell’s voice formed a tight, well-defined central image, and the VPI kept the guitars tight and just to the right, seemingly in the same performance space.
 As if that weren’t enough, the Prime Signature conveyed a delightful sense of timing, of rhythmic bounce.
 As Mitchell and Kleinow worked their strings, I could clearly sense movements of Mitchell’s head as she sang, a sympathetic counterpoint that dramatically added to the realism of this dramatic song -- and thus to my enjoyment of the music.

 Allow me to anthropomorphize for a moment.
 The wide, solid, low-slung Prime Signature looks as if it means to dominate and control any record that comes within its grasp.
 When I dropped an LP onto its meaty platter and screwed down its beefy, no-nonsense clamp, I could almost hear the record sigh in submission.
 Then there was that little squeal as the motor imposed its will on the belt and spooled up the platter.
 The Prime Signature didn’t take no shit from nobody.
 When it belted out snappy rock, it controlled the performance without mercy.
-Up to Here (MCA MCA-6310), the Tragically Hip’s first full-length album, is the one on which they found their voice.
+Up to Here (LP, MCA MCA-6310), the Tragically Hip’s first full-length album, is the one on which they found their voice.
 My original 1989 Canadian pressing is a marvel, sounding crisp, extended, and rich, and this bully of a turntable made it snap to attention.
 In “Another Midnight” there’s crisp electric guitar beautifully offset by a silky rhythm guitar, and riding over those is Gordon Downie’s sensitive, emotion-filled singing.
 The VPI imposed its will on this track but was never heavy-handed.
 The music just spooled out of the groove, and that wonderful rhythmic timing helped keep the turntable’s tight grip from sterilizing the overall sound.
 There was control, but the Prime Signature never sounded constipated.
 The tight grip on Gord Sinclair’s bass stood in stark contrast to the way the VPI reproduced just the right amount of richness in the overtones of Downie’s voice.

 There was little overt bloom in the Prime Signature’s bottom end.
 It was controlled and deep, with no added overhang -- essentially, the VPI was as good as it gets down low.
 My favorite low-end test of late is “Gravity’s Angel,” from Laurie Anderson’s Mister Heartbreak (LP, Warner Bros.
 25077-1).
 Electric bassist Bill Laswell times many of his notes to match up with the kick drum -- together, they present a sound like a force of nature.
 Tight and redolent with impact, the bass forms a solid foundation on which the music builds in layers, forming an ominous landscape on which Anderson’s deadpan voice rambles away.
 For what, on the surface, seems to be a sparse piece of music, there’s an absolute ton of stuff going on.
 Tibetan prayer bells, odd-sounding synth lines, Peter Gabriel’s backing vocal so far down in level its easy to miss -- the Prime Signature decoded it all for me, in the process delivering a magnificent soundscape that spread in front of, behind, and to either side of my speakers.